skalNOOBatCoding/skalNOOBatCoding/README.md

 - 👋 Hi, I’m @skalNOOBatCoding
 - 👀 I’m interested in coding but i can't still learning (HELP ME!)
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Java, Python
 - 💞️ I’m looking to collaborate on anything if i can understand
 - 📫 How to reach me sathishenterpreneur@gmail.com